-- Alone With the Manitou: During the climax, Scully is trapped in the ranch with a wolfed-out Lyle.
+- Alone with the Psycho: During the climax, Scully is trapped in the ranch with a wolfed-out Lyle.

 - Red Herring: After Parker is killed, Mulder, Scully, and Sheriff Tskany suspect Gwen, Joe's sister, as the manitou, due to her blood relations with Joe.
 It's actually Jim's son Lyle, who was badly scratched by the manitou during the first attack.

 - Our Werewolves Are Different: Actually quite like the standard issue.
 The most plot-relevant difference is that full moon has nothing to do with them.